-The ways of the pitmaster can be secretive, and sharing THE smoker cooking secrets can be cause for severe punishment.
-But I know that I'm safe, because you won't tell anybody that I let the smokercookingsecrets cat out of the bag.
+The ways of the pitmaster can be secretive, and sharing the smoker cooking secrets can be cause for severe punishment.
+But I know that I'm safe, because you won't tell anybody that I let the cat out of the bag.
 Will you?

-Weather can play havoc on a meat smoking session.
-In some areas, the weather can change as fast as the hour hand changes digits.
+Weather can wreak havoc on a meat smoking session.
+In some areas, the weather can change in no time flat.

 Breezes fanning the outside of the smoker can suck up the heat, requiring a hotter fire.
 But when that wind dies down, the temp can shoot up, so it's important to watch 'er closely when the wind blows.